LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/creating-a-cloud-slice-lab-in-3-steps.md

 > * a Cloud Subscription Pool created in LOD that contains the cloud subscription(s) you will use with your Cloud Slice;
 >
 > If you have not yet configured your cloud subscription for use with LOD, go through the [Configure Subscription Quick Start](configure-subscription.md).
+>
-> If you have configured your cloud subscription properly but have not create a Cloud Subscription Pool for use with Cloud Slice labs, go through the [Add Subscription into LOD Quick Start](add-subscription-into-lod.md).
+> If you have configured your cloud subscription properly but have not added your subscription into LOD for use with Cloud Slice labs, go through the [Add Subscription into LOD Quick Start](add-subscription-into-lod.md).

-Creating your first Cloud Slice lab is as easy as 1-2-3.
+Creating your first Cloud Slice lab is as easy as 1-2-3!

 ## Step 1: Create a Lab Profile